cascadiajs/cascadiajs/app/markdown/2026/scholarships.md

 Our Scholarship Program only exists because of the support and generosity of our community.
 Here's how you can help:

 * Make a donation.
 Any amount helps!
-* Spread the word by sharing this application with relevant people or organiations.
+* Spread the word by sharing this application with relevant people and organizations.

 Thanks to a generous donation from [Greg Bulmash](https://bulmash.com/) this year, we have some scholarships available for people who are recently unemployed due to layoffs/downsizing.
 From Greg: